Chalkbeat/create-interactive/root/readme.rst

 To run this project you will need:

 * Node installed (preferably with NVM or another version manager)
-* The Grunt CLI (install globally with ``npm i -g grunt-cli``)
+* The Heist CLI (install globally with ``npm i -g thomaswilburn/heist``)
 * Git

 With those installed, you can then set the project up using your terminal:

 #.
-Pull the code - ``git clone git@github.com:chalkbeat/{%= app_name %}``
+Pull the code - ``git clone git@github.com:chalkbeat/<%= app_name %>``
 #.
-Enter the project folder - ``cd {%= app_name %}``
+Enter the project folder - ``cd <%= app_name %>``
 #.
 Install dependencies from NPM - ``npm install``
 #.
-Start the server - ``grunt``
+Start the server - ``heist``

 Running tasks
 -------------

-Like all interactive-template projects, this application uses the Grunt task runner to handle various build steps and deployment processes.
-To see all tasks available, run ``grunt --help``. ``grunt`` by itself will run the "default" task, which processes data and starts the development server.
-However, you can also specify a list of steps as arguments to Grunt, and it will run those in sequence.
-For example, you can just update the JavaScript and CSS assets in the build folder by using ``grunt bundle less``.
+Like all interactive-template projects, this application uses the Heist task runner to handle various build steps and deployment processes.
+To see all tasks available, run ``heist --list``. ``heist`` by itself will run the "default" task, which processes data and starts the development server.
+However, you can also specify a list of steps as arguments to Heist, and it will run those in sequence.
+For example, you can just update the JavaScript and CSS assets in the build folder by using ``heist bundle less``.

 Common tasks that you may want to run include: